droveda/oauth2-openidconnect-course/NOTES04.md

 Auth Header
 ```
 curl --location 'https://openidconnect.googleapis.com/v1/userinfo' \
---header 'Authorization: Bearer <mt-access-token>'
+--header 'Authorization: Bearer <my-access-token>'
 ```

 #### Explanation about JWT Token
-It is compouded by three parts, separated by a **'.'** character
+It is composed by three parts, separated by a **'.'** character
 1. Header
    1. alg: RS256, is the signing algorithm
-   2. kid: key id, kid is reference to the signing key used to sign the token
+   2. kid: key id, kid is the reference to the signing key used to sign the token
    3. type: JWT
-2. Payload, cantains the information
+2. Payload, contains the information
 3. Signature
    1. RSASHA256(base64UrlEncode(header) + "." + base64UrlEncode(payload), PUBLIC_KEY)

 ![Hybrid Encryption](/images/jwt.png)

-#### JWKS Endpoint
+### JWKS Endpoint
 **Json Web Key Set** endpoint **JWKS** comes into the picture, because every Authorization server has an endpoint which tells us that are all the keys which are used for signing the access tokens.
 So how do I find out where this endpoint is?
 Again we go back to the openid configuration

 The site followed field 'iss' in payload to get the Discovery EP.
 Applications should not do this.